PRESENTATION SKILLS UPGRADE

 What about your tendency to fill every pause with “Um”?
 This is telling you to get more familiar with your material.
 If you know what you’re going to say, you won’t have to pause to remember.
 (You probably noticed that Mellody Hobson and Ron Title aren’t speaking off the cuff.)

-More Good Ideas for PolishING Your Presentation Skills
+More Tips for Polishing Your Presentation Skills

 You might also like these posts from Attorney at Work contributors: